i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     Encrypted layer 1 data.
 See below for key derivation and encryption algorithms.

 Signature
-    By blinded public key, length as implied by blinded sig type
+    Length as implied by sig type of the signing key used

     The signature is of everything above.

+    If the flag indicates offline keys, the signature is verified with the transient public key.
+Otherwise, the signature is verified with the blinded public key.

 Layer 1 (middle)